Wang-Yan-Hao/FreeBSD-Online-Document-Editor/README.md

 ### 1. VSC extension

-You can easily open a local server through the [liver-server](https://github.com/ritwickdey/vscode-live-server-plus-plus) extenion.
+You can easily open a local server through the [liver-server](https://github.com/ritwickdey/vscode-live-server-plus-plus) extension.

 ### 2. Node.js
 Use the npm package, "http-server" to open a local server.